-If you think that a child or young person is being abused or neglected you must inform the Advice, assessment and early intervention ("the new front door") service or the police.
+If you think that a child or young person is being abused or neglected you must inform Children’s Social Care or the police.

-To report concerns to Advice, assessment and early intervention you can do so:
+To report concerns to Children’s Social Care you can do so:

 Outside office hours, at weekends and on public holidays contact the emergency duty team telephone: (0845) 0349417

 Using the website